alexru26/chess-ai/README.md

 # Machine Learning Project 01: Chess AI
-Run main.py to play against the AI
+This is an AI that plays chess alright.
+Run main.py to play against the AI.

 ## Resources Used
 - ChatGPT
 - https://github.com/Skripkon/chess-engine
 - https://www.youtube.com/watch?v=ffzvhe97J4Q
 - Data from https://database.nikonoel.fr/
+  - Data is not included in the repository because it is 3.2 GB

 ## How it works
 - Model is trained on 27728 games and 2276758 different positions